datahub-by-urmi/datahub-by-urmi/README.md

 ### About Me

 I'm Urmi Soni, a recent Drexel MS Business Analytics graduate with a passion for transforming data into business value.
-My expertise lies in data engineering, where I design and automate the workflows that power data-driven decisions.
+My expertise lies in data analytics engineering, where I design and automate the workflows that power data-driven decisions.

 My core skills include SQL, Python, and Tableau, along with hands-on experience building ETL pipelines and creating interactive dashboards on cloud platforms.
 I combine a strong foundation in analytics with a problem-solving mindset and a drive to learn.